lf-/gankra.github.io/blah/hashbrown-tldr/index.md

 1. start at bucket h1 (mod n)
 2. load the Group of bytes starting at the current bucket
 3. search the Group for EMPTY or DELETED in parallel (match_empty_or_deleted)
+4. if there was no match (unlikely), probe and GOTO 2
-4. get the first match, and enter the SMALL TABLE NASTY CORNER CASE ZONE
+5. otherwise, get the first match and enter the SMALL TABLE NASTY CORNER CASE ZONE
-5. check that the match (mod n) isn't FULL.
+6. check that the match (mod n) isn't FULL.

 This can happen for small (n < WIDTH) tables, because there are fake EMPTY bytes between us and the mirror bytes.
 If it does happen, then we know: we're a tiny table that fits in a Group, and that the guaranteed-to-exist empty bucket wasn't anywhere between h1 and the end of the table.

-6. if it *wasn't* FULL, return that location for insertion
+7. if it *wasn't* FULL, return that location for insertion
-7. if it *was* FULL, load the (aligned!)
+8. if it *was* FULL, load the (aligned!)
 Group at the start of the table
-8. search the Group for EMPTY or DELETED in parallel (match_empty_or_deleted)
+9. search the Group for EMPTY or DELETED in parallel (match_empty_or_deleted)
-9. return the first location for insertion (guaranteed to exist!)
+10. return the first location for insertion (guaranteed to exist!)